DataFirst Corporation Privacy Shield Notice

 Effective Date: January 10, 2019

-DataFirst Corporation (“DataFirst”) has certified certain services, for which we act as a service provider for customers in the European Economic Area (“EEA”) and Switzerland, under the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework.
+DataFirst Corporation (“DataFirst”) has certified certain services, for which we act as a service provider for customers in the European Economic Area (“EEA”), the United Kingdom, and Switzerland, under the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework.

-We provide this Notice to describe and explain the measures we take to protect the privacy of data subjects in the EEA and Switzerland and to comply with applicable law and our obligations under the Privacy Shield Frameworks.
+We provide this Notice to describe and explain the measures we take to protect the privacy of data subjects in the EEA, the United Kingdom, and Switzerland and to comply with applicable law and our obligations under the Privacy Shield Frameworks.

 DataFirst’s Participation in the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks

-DataFirst provides data migration services to customers (typically healthcare providers) in the EEA and Switzerland that involve converting and migrating data between computer systems (such services, “Data Migration Services”).
+DataFirst provides data migration services to customers (typically healthcare providers) in the EEA, the United Kingdom, and Switzerland that involve converting and migrating data between computer systems (such services, “Data Migration Services”).
 This Notice, and DataFirst’s Privacy Shield certifications, apply only to these Data Migration Services.

-DataFirst commits to subject to the Privacy Shield Principles all personal data from EEA and Switzerland that it receives or to which it is given access in reliance on the Privacy Shield Frameworks.
+DataFirst commits to subject to the Privacy Shield Principles all personal data from EEA, the United Kingdom, and Switzerland that it receives or to which it is given access in reliance on the Privacy Shield Frameworks.

 Types of Data Processed and Purposes of Processing